 The 100% owned Murmac Uranium Project ("Murmac") comprises the western block of claims that originally formed part of the Company's Goldfields Project in northern Saskatchewan, which have been identified to have potential for high-grade unconformity-related, basement-hosted uranium deposits.
-Murmac currently comprises 16 mineral dispositions covering an area of approximately 10,000 hectares, which includes additions from successful staking in 2022 and 2023.
+Murmac currently comprises 17 mineral dispositions covering an area of 10,131 hectares, which includes additions from successful staking in 2022 and 2023.
 The mineral dispositions are in good standing and protected from expiry until at least 2025.
 Work completed during 2022 will be filed for assessment to extend the expiry dates.

-The northern portion of the Murman project area has established infrastructure including a road and powerline.
+The northern portion of the Murmac project area has established infrastructure including a road and powerline.
 Nearby facilities and an airport are available in Uranium City located approximately 10 kilometres away by road.

-Previous work (until the 1980's) identified numerous high-grade (>1% U_3O_8) uranium occurrences primarily through prospecting, trenching and drilling.
+Previous work (until the 1980's) identified numerous high-grade (>1% U3O8) uranium occurrences primarily through prospecting, trenching and drilling.
 Nearby significant past uranium producers include the Lorado, Gunnar and Beaverlodge (Eldorado) mines.
 The historical mining and prospecting was focused on Beaver-lodge style uranium mineralization and Murmac is significantly underexplored for high-grade unconformity-related uranium deposits associated with the Athabasca Basin.

-During the nine-month period ended September 30, 2023, the Company incurred resource property expenditures of \$156,676 on the Murmac project (year ended December 31, 2022 - \$1,954,319) primarily related to technical reviews, compilations and assessments aimed at advancing the Project through a suitable transaction, as outlined in the Company's News Release dated August 8, 2023.
+During the year ended December 31, 2023, the Company incurred resource property expenditures, net of recoveries, of \$58,026 on the Murmac Project (year ended December 31, 2022 - \$1,954,319) primarily related to technical reviews, compilations and assessments aimed at advancing the Murmac Project through a suitable transaction, as outlined in the Company's News Release dated August 8, 2023.

-Murmac and Strike Location Map
+Murmac and Strike Uranium Projects